 Sophie’s lip quivered, ‘She gets puffed out trying to drink or eat because her heart failure is so bad.
 Hearing the rattle of fluid on her lungs as she breathes is awful.’
 She gave Bea a pained look.
 ‘But they think that she will linger like this for quite some time.
 They told me to have a holiday now, so that I’m fresh to be with Mum when she is worse.’

 Bea sighed, ‘It sounds like you have had a challenging year with your mother’s life hanging on a thread.’

 ‘It’s so unbearable, Tante Bea.
 But in Australia it’s illegal to honour Mum’s wishes to not have her life prolonged.’

-As they sipped their tea, Sophie noticed the dark rings under Bea’s blue eyes.
-‘Perhaps now isn’t a good time for either of us to discuss my family’s struggles,’ Sophie thought.
-She felt comforted by the familiar tranquil chugging of the barges passing the meadow about forty-metres below.
-She stared out on the vibrant flower garden perched at the top of the cliff-like banks of the original river flood-plain.
+As they sipped their tea, Sophie noticed the dark rings under Bea’s blue eyes and thought, perhaps now isn’t a good time for either of us to discuss my family’s struggles.
+She felt comforted by the familiar tranquil chugging of the barges passing the meadow about forty-metres below and stared out on the vibrant flower garden perched at the top of the cliff-like banks of the original river flood-plain.

 Bea leaned forward, ‘It sounds like all your mum’s problems and your own work have kept you terribly busy.
 You must need a holiday.’

 Sophie smiled, putting aside thoughts of her mother’s prolonged illness, ‘It’s just so peaceful and normal here.
 It still feels more like home than anywhere else.’